alexandra-mariaT/food-waste-prevention-backend/README.md

-🌿 Food Waste Prevention API
+# 🌿 Food Waste Prevention API
-This is a backend system developed to reduce food waste by connecting local businesses with customers.
-Shop owners can list surplus food at reduced prices, and users can reserve these items in real-time.
+This is a Proof of Concept (PoC) backend system developed during a Technical Mentorship Program.
+The project aims to reduce food waste by connecting local businesses with customers, allowing shop owners to list surplus food and users to make real-time reservations.

 🛠 Tech Stack
 - Framework: NestJS (TypeScript)
 - Database: PostgreSQL & Knex.js
 - Containerization: Docker